openbase/bco/docs/index.md

 First of all we need at least one running spread daemon in your network to provide the communication between all distributed bco components.
 You can choose to start your own spread daemon or to connect to an already running instance.

-* Start a new spread daemon on your localhost maschine
+* Start a new spread daemon on your localhost machine
     * just execute ```spread```
 * Connect to an already running instance
     * Make sure the external spread host is properly defined in the rsb configuration.